FriedbergLab/Epictope/README.md

 Epictope searches for a "config.R" file in the working directory.
 If it doesn't find one, it will utilize default values.
 In the scripts folder, an example "config_defaults.R" value is provided.
 To use, edit and rename the file to "config.R" and place it anywhere in your project directory.

+### Frequently Asked Questions

+A growing FAQ can be found in our repository wiki [page](https://github.com/henrichung/epitope_tag/wiki/F.A.Q).

 ## License